redwoodjs/redwoodjs-com-archive/docs/services.md

 Which means it worked!

 > **Heads Up**: Using Env Vars for Config is a _Two-step Process_
-> Technically, you need to enable this Env Var both for your local dev environment and your production deploy environment.
-In this case, we are assuming you are committing your `env.defaults` file to your project Repo, which will add the Env Var to both contexts.
+> Technically, you need to enable this ENV var both for your local dev environment and your production deploy environment.
+In this case, we are assuming you are committing your `env.defaults` file to your project Repo, which will add the ENV var to both contexts.
 If not, you also need to specifically add the Env Var to your hosting provider config.

 ### Securing Your Services